qundao/mirror-mergiraf/CONTRIBUTING.md

 ### Minimizing test cases

-When mergiraf shows a default on a particular merge scenario, it can be useful to obtain a minimal example where the problem occurs.
+When mergiraf behaves incorrectly on a particular merge scenario, it can be useful to obtain a minimal example where the problem occurs.
 The `cargo minimize` command can be used to compute such a minimal example from a real-world one.

 It requires: